Rashad1019/AI_Agent/README.md

 **Example Query:** *"What causes urban heat islands and how can cities reduce them?"*

 **Output:** Top 5 most relevant passages from different sources, plus a 3-sentence summary with source citations.

 ---

+## 📹 See It In Action

+**Want to see real examples before running it?**

+Check out **[demo_output.md](demo_output.md)** for complete example sessions showing:

+🔍 **Two Research Queries:**
+1. "What are the benefits of renewable energy?"
+2. "How does artificial intelligence work?"

+📊 **What's Included:**
+- Real-time search across 6 authoritative sources
+- Top 5 passages ranked by AI similarity (scores 0.8+)
+- Extractive summaries with source citations
+- Performance metrics (15-18 seconds per query)
+- Multiple queries in one interactive session

+**Perfect for seeing** what the agent produces without setting it up first!

+---